 - Estimates are based on facts rather than the opinions of team members.

-- Increased transparency with your partners/customers.
+- Increased transparency with your Product Owner and stakeholders.

 This certainly isn’t the only way to run a team, but, I think it’s underused in comparison to a lot of the more opinion based estimation techniques I see in use.
 I’d be curious to hear if anyone else has any experience with other techniques that base estimation on empirical data.